 We got a group of 11 moms together, with children ranging in age from newborn to toddler, gave them 16 different baby strollers and asked them to rate each one for quality, ease of use, comfort, and durability.
 We then did extensive hands-on testing with each stroller, and came away with a set of excellent strollers with great features and capabilities at a price point under $200.
-For those looking for more feature-rich and stylish strollers, check out our best luxury stroller list.
+For those looking for more feature-rich and stylish strollers, check out our best luxury stroller list, and for those with twins or two kids to push around, check out our reviews of the best double strollers.

 Some of the strollers we reviewed didn't do so well with quality: they had flimsy plastic parts, the canopy cracked or tore easily, or the wheels broke after a few months.
 Some also weren't so easy to use: folding was difficult or cumbersome, handlebars were at an uncomfortable angle, wheel brakes were hard to use, steering radius wasn't so great, or the recline adjustment was nearly impossible to use.
 Finally, some of the options just weren't very comfortable, with hard back rests, poorly positioned foot rests, hard plastic parts along the side where your baby leans while napping, etc.